syafdia/android-quark/README.md

 # android-quark
-Small library for android for creating Android app using Kotlin.
+Small library wrapper for creating Android app using Kotlin.

 ##